 - Offers to download or install software or components that the program does not require to function fully

 I decided to use this tool with the Process Explorer open so that I could find out where it goes and what it does.
 I didn’t find anything suspicious though it did access a lot of Registry keys, Access controls, etc. I believe they are using WMI based commands to reset everything back to stock settings.
 So in case if you have WMI disabled or not working, this tool will not work for you.
 Once you complete the scan, you’ll get this window.
 Don’t worry about the numbers – it is the default for all Windows machines.

 After running the tool, I rebooted the system and something really strange had happened!

 My classic Control Panel no longer opened.
 It gave me some ‘Could not find shortcut” error message.
 Then my laptop was not connecting to my network nor was it slowing my ‘list of available networks.
 I tried to use ‘netsh wlan show profile’ command so that I could rebuild the profile, but it was empty.
-Seems like it deleted my wlan profiles and it was not creating a new one.
+It seems like it deleted my WLAN profiles and it was not creating a new one.

 I had created a System Restore point, but it failed to restore the system.
 So I ended up reformatting my system and installed Windows 8 from scratch.